-The subject site is located at 1137 and 1151 Ogilvie Road in Ottawa, situated at the northeast corner of the intersection of Ogilvie Road and Cummings Avenue.
+The subject site is located at 1137 Ogilvie Road in Ottawa, situated at the northeast corner of the intersection of Ogilvie Road and Cummings Avenue.
 Throughout this report, Ogilvie Road is considered as project south.
-The proposed development comprises two 30-storey mixed-use residential buildings, with Phase 1 located to the west, alongside Cummings Avenue and Phase 2 to the east.
-Both buildings feature 4-storey podia to the north and 6-storey podia to the south, with nominally rectangular towers rising to 30 storeys.
-Phase 1 is topped with a mechanical penthouse (MPH).
-A drive aisle extends from Cummings Avenue to the northwest of the subject site, providing access to a parking ramp, surface parking to the north, loading areas, and a drop-off/pick-up area serving Phases 1 and 2.
-A privately-owned publicly accessible space (POPS) is located along Ogilvie Road between Phases 1 and 2, extending to the south of Phase 2.
+The proposed development comprises a 30-storey mixed-use residential building, inclusive of a 4-storey podium to the north of the building and a 6-storey podium to the south.
+The building is topped with a mechanical penthouse (MPH).
+A drive aisle extends from Cummings Avenue to the northwest of the subject site, providing access to a parking ramp, surface parking to the north, a loading area, and a drop-off/pick-up area to the east of the proposed building.
+A privately-owned publicly accessible space (POPS) is located along the southeast elevation of the subject site.